Key Takeaways

 The Negative Effect of Acne Scarring on Life

 We’re well aware of the social stigma surrounding people—usually young people—with severe acne.
-However, it’s not often in the medical community that we discuss the lifelong implications of permanent acne scarring, such as:
+However, it’s not often in the medical community that we discuss the lifelong implications of permanent acne scarring, such as:- Depression when one feels hopeless to correct such a visible flaw that they must see every time they look in the mirror.

 - Anxiety in social situations, such as feeling unattractive to potential partners or a significant other.